The Graduate Program

 When you are a teaching assistant, you are expected to live in the New York consolidated metropolitan area for the entire semester.
 You cannot be a teaching assistant in absentia.

 You must register for at least six consecutive Residence Units.

 If you have a student visa and hold a Columbia fellowship, you cannot work more than 20 hours a week.
 Other students may not work more than 25 hours a week.
 Being a teaching assistant or a research assistant counts as 15 hours a week.
 If you are a fifth year student with a dissertation fellowship, you cannot hold any other position.

 8. Master Degrees

-Masters of Arts (MA) degree: To receive the MA degree, you must complete 30 points of graduate credit.
+Masters of Arts (MA) degree: To receive the MA degree en route to the PhD, you must complete 30 points of graduate credit.
 Generally the required courses carry 4 credits, except Mathematical Methods, and other courses carry 3 credits.
 You must achieve a grade of B or better in at least 6 courses.
 You must complete at least two residence units.
 Generally the MA degree can be completed in two years.
 You must have an MA degree to be eligible for the PhD degree.